Google buys wind power for Oklahoma data center

 In conjunction with the electricity the Grand River Dam Authority already supplies Google to operate its data center, Google said it would pay a premium to purchase renewable energy generated by Canadian Hills.

-The Google data center is located in Mayes County about 170 miles (274 km) northeast of Oklahoma City.
+The Google data center is located in Mayes County about 170 miles northeast of Oklahoma City.

 Google said the purchase brings the total amount of renewable energy it has contracted for to over 260 MW.